 As I'm sitting here writing this, I'm annoyed.
-After getting a lovely gel manicure about a week and a half ago (on that was still going strong up until about two seconds ago), my thumb just ripped in two.
+After getting a lovely gel manicure about a week and a half ago (one that was still going strong up until about two seconds ago), my thumbnail just ripped in two.
 Or to be more specific and less dramatic, my thumbnail caught on something, ripped, and I couldn't resist going rogue and completely tearing it off so that my left thumbnail is about half the length of the right.
 (Sorry for that sordid visual.)
-Of course, this probably wouldn't be a problem if I wasn't a nail addict who polishes and lacquers up weekly like it's going out of style, never picks up a cuticle oil even though I have countless gorgeous elixirs sitting on my night table, and notoriously peels off gel.
+Of course, this probably wouldn't be a problem if I weren't a nail obsessive who polishes and lacquers up weekly, never picks up a cuticle oil even though I have countless gorgeous elixirs sitting on my night table, and notoriously peels off gel.
 (If you don't know what that last part is, we'll enlighten you below—it's not good.)

 Plus, she gave me one of her signature crystal manicures a few months back, and I've been wistfully daydreaming about the experience ever since.
 So I'm spilling the dirt!
 Here, 10 top nail tips for how to strengthen your nails—celeb nail artist approved.

 Just as we know a well-balanced diet rich in protein and healthy fats is great for our skin and hair health, the same goes for our nails.
 According to Hanna, one of the most important steps to rehabbing brittle nails is to make sure you're getting enough nutrition and protein, which thankfully, can be as easy as adding some grilled chicken to a salad, vegan protein powder to your smoothie, or reaching for a high-quality protein bar in lieu of pretzels come 3 p.m.